AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 ### Problem 2

-On the interfaces it is possible to set a time to live on a cache item using the following methods;
+The cache item interface lets you set an expiration time using the following methods;

 {% highlight php startinline=true %}
 $item->expiresAfter(300);